-In this article we construct scattering networks on the sphere, motivated by their use as an initial layer in hybrid spherical CNNs in order to yield rotationally equivariant spherical CNNs that scale to high-resolution.
-In \sectn{\ref{sec:representations}} we review spherical signal representations and then describe the invariance and stability properties discussed above that are required to provide an effective, scalable representational space.
-In \sectn{\ref{sec:scattering}} we construct scattering networks on the sphere and prove their invariance and stability properties.
-In \sectn{\ref{sec:cnns}} we discuss the integration of scattering networks into the existing generalized spherical CNN framework.
+In this article we construct scattering networks on the sphere, motivated by their use as an initial layer in hybrid spherical CNNs in order to yield rotationally equivariant spherical CNNs that scale to high resolution.
+In \sectn{\ref{sec:representations}} we review spherical signal representations and describe the invariance and stability properties required to provide an effective representational space.
+In \sectn{\ref{sec:scattering}} we construct scattering networks on the sphere and discuss their invariance and stability properties.
+In \sectn{\ref{sec:cnns}} we integrate scattering networks into the existing generalized spherical CNN framework.
 Experiments studying the properties of spherical scattering networks and demonstrating their effectiveness in hybrid spherical CNNs are shown in \sectn{\ref{sec:experiments}}.
 Concluding remarks are made in \sectn{\ref{sec:conclusions}}.